UniBwM-IFS-AILab/REAP/README.md

 >
 >``` cd ~/px4_ros_com_ros2/src/px4_ros_com/scripts; source clean_all.bash ```

+At this point the additional topic types `BatteryStatus publisher` and `VehicleGlobalPosition publisher` should show up after starting the micrortps_agent(which corresponds to the "ROS2 Bridge" module in the system diagram).
+Next, copy the following files from within the `Offboard_Control` folder of this repo to `~\px4_ros_com_ros2\src\px4_ros_com\src\examples\offboard`:
+- `battery_status_listener_lib.cpp`
+- `vehicle_global_position_listener_lib.cpp`
+- `GeodeticConverter.hpp`
+- replace the original `offboard_control.cpp` with the one from this repo.

+Finally replace the file `CMakeLists.txt` in the directory `~\px4_ros_com_ros2\src\px4_ros_com` with the modified version of this repo as well.

 ### Setup of the Ground Control Software

 Follow the instructions (for Ubuntu Linux) under: https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html to install QGroundControl under WSL2.
-When you start the px4, QGroundControl should automatically connect to it.
+You can start QGroundControl by executing the command `./QGroundControl.AppImage`.
+When the Unreal 4 Simulation and PX4 are already running, it should automatically connect.

 ### Setup of the Environment Manipulation
 You can externally control the simulation environment (i.e. spawn new objects, change weather conditions, etc.) using the **Remote Control API** for the Unreal Engine and the **AirSim API**.